factoriolab/factoriolab/README.md

 1. Install NodeJs, Angular CLI, and the dependencies as described above
 2. Build and run the tests, using `npm test`

+## Contributing language data

+Language data is stored in the [i18n](./public/i18n/) folder.
+Translations are managed via an automated script.
+The English file, [en.json](./public/i18n/en.json), is the main translation data file; any keys added to that file will be added to all other files, and any keys missing from that file will be removed from other files.

+### Setup

+In order to fully contribute, you must first fork FactorioLab in GitHub and clone your fork.
+If you are not experienced with GitHub and git, you are also welcome to copy and modify the raw JSON files, and share them via the [Discord](https://discord.gg/N4FKV687x2).

+### Updating files

+The main script that maintains translation data is `npm run sync-i18n`.
+This command:

+1. Sorts all of the translation keys in all files, including the English file
+1. Removes any translation keys in non-English data files that are not found in the English file
+1. Adds English translation values to non-English data files where they are missing

+As such, one of the best ways to contribute is to browse the non-English files and replace any English strings with a proper translation, or improve existing translations.

+### Adding a new language

+In order to add support for a new language, there are a few additional steps.

+1. Add a new file in the `i18n` folder, using the localization key for the language.
+This is usually a two-letter locale code but may include a country code as well where relevant (e.g. pt-BR is Brazilian Portuguese).
+1. Enter `{}` in the file for an empty JSON object.
+1. Run `npm run sync-i18n`.
+This should fill in the file with English translations.
+1. Replace the English strings with translations.
+1. Add the code (which should match the file name) to the Language string union type in [language.ts](./src/translate/language.ts)
+1. Add the langage as an `Option` in the `languageOptions` array in the same file.
+1. Open a Pull Request with your changes.

+Thanks for your help in improving FactorioLab!